Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/README.md

 ```shell
 make whitespace ARGS="-s -r tests/testfc2.txt"
 ```
-6. testfc3.txt - Tests flow control jumps and labels, prints "ababab..." indefinitely (the letters pushed onto the stack) if it works correctly.
+6. testfc3.txt - Tests flow control jumps and labels, prints "ababab..." indefinitely (the letters pushed onto the stack) if it works correctly (use ^C to exit).
 ```shell
 make whitespace ARGS="-s -r tests/testfc3.txt"
 ```
 7. truth.txt - A typical truth machine used to test esoteric languages.
-If 1 is inputted, 1 will be printed infinitely (use ^C to exit).
 If 0 is inputted, 0 is printed once.
+If any number other than 0 is inputted, 1 will be printed infinitely (use ^C to exit).
 ```shell
 make whitespace ARGS="-s -r tests/truth.txt"
 ```